GrantSparks/grafton-config/readme.md

 # Grafton Config

-Grafton Config is a flexible and powerful configuration library for Rust applications, featuring token expansion and layered configuration loading.
+Grafton Config is a Rust-based configuration library for Rust applications, featuring token expansion and layered configuration loading for TOML format configuration files.

-## Overview

-Grafton Config is a Rust-based configuration library that supports token replacement and multiple deployment scenarios.

 ## Features